Convert Word Document to PDF in Blazor

 }

-Step 6: Create a class file with FileUtils name and add the following code to invoke the JavaScript action to download the file in the browser.
+Create a class file named FileUtils and add the following code to invoke the JavaScript action for file download in the browser.

 public static class FileUtils